ArweaveTeam/arweave/README.md

 `peer <peer>`.
 Note that the state is only persisted every 50 blocks so if you restart the node without peers via `start_from_block_index` before reaching the height 50, it will go back to the genesis block.

+As with mainnet peers, each peer must be run in its own physical or virtual environment (e.g. on its own machine or in its own container or virtual machine).
+If you try to run two nodes within the same environment you will get an error like `Protocol 'inet_tcp': the name arweave@127.0.0.1 seems to be in use by another Erlang node`

 When POST'ing transactions to your localnet make sure to include the `X-Network: arweave.localnet` header.
 If the header is omitted, the mainnet network will be assumed and the request will fail.

 # Contributing

 Make sure to have the build requirements installed.